HyperHypez/Brainwave-Apocalypse/README.md

-Major changes for Assignment 8:
+Major changes for Milestone 8:

 (Harrison Vu)
--Created and designed intro scene in giving the background of the game.
+-Created and designed an intro scene to give the game's background.
 -Implemented rim lighting shaders, in adding some effects to some zombies.
 -Added planes to the stairs so that player can walk up stairs w/o jumping.
-(Alpha Feedback) -Added in a helicopter checkpoint for player to reach and finish game.
+(Alpha Feedback) -Added a helicopter checkpoint for the players to reach and finish the game.

 (Jakub Pekala)
--Implemented final color (with red tint) shaders to super zombies, giving player easy indication -Created and designed outro scene in ending the game and to provide credits.
+-Implemented final color (with red tint) shaders to super zombies, giving player an easy indication -Created and designed an outro scene in ending the game and to provide credits.
 -Fixed scripting for UI and scene switching.
-After win or lose scene gives you an option to try again.
+After the win or lose scene gives you the option to try again.
 (Alpha Feedback) -Added an instructions screen to start menu in helping player to figure out controls and goal of game.(Alpha Feedback)

 (Al Kaleshi)